HerbCaudill/react-redux-worker/README.md

 yarn add react-redux-worker
 ```

-### Expose your store as a worker
+### Put your store in a worker, and

-In a stand-alone file, import your reducer (and middlewares, if applicable) and build your store the
+In a stand-alone file called `worker.ts` or `store.worker.ts`, import your reducer (and middlewares, if applicable) and build your store the
 way you always have.
 Then create wrap it in a proxy store, and expose that as a worker messaging endpoint:

 ```ts